It is time to step up the fight for mental health.

 Speak out and share why you’re fighting.
-Whether you use social media or simply speak with friends, family or colleagues – mark Mental Health Awareness Week 2021 by telling those around you why you’ve joined the fight for mental health and help create a movement for change.
+Whether you use social media or simply speak with friends, family or colleagues – mark World Mental Health Day by telling those around you why you’ve joined the fight for mental health and help create a movement for change.

 Donate.
 With your help, we can lead the fight for mental health together, while continuing to give support to those of us with a mental health problem.